 At Geysir, you'll be able to witness the very reason why Iceland is nicknamed the 'Land of Fire and Ice'.
 This is where hot springs bubble forth from the Earth in an exciting explosion of geothermal activity.
 The highlight will be that heartstopping moment when you capture the fountain geyser of Strokkur, spewing hot water up to 20 metres into the sky!

 From there, you'll make your way to Gullfoss.
 Its name translates to 'golden waterfall' and you'll soon see why.
 If the sun comes out, the tiers of this incredibly powerful waterfall light up in a truly magnificent way, resembling a rush of gold as the water flows down sheer cliffs into a canyon below.

 Eventually, you'll arrive at Þingvellir National Park, a site of historical and geological significance.
 Here, you'll bear witness to the incredible continental drift between the Eurasian and North American tectonic plates, characterised by a series of fissures, rivers and ponds.
 There are numerous compositions to be found here, including an expansive view over Þingvallavatn – a rift valley lake that is the largest natural lake in Iceland – as well as the charming Öxarárfoss waterfall, surrounded by dark cliffs.

-You'll reach Reykjavík by evening whereby your guide will drop you off at your accommodation, just in time to head out on the town for dinner – no doubt with memory cards filled to the brim with photos to remember an amazing autumn photography adventure in Iceland!
+You'll reach Reykjavík by evening, just in time to head out on the town for dinner – no doubt with memory cards filled to the brim with photos to remember an amazing autumn photography adventure in Iceland!

 - We are a local tour operator and travel agency authorised by the tourism board of Iceland.